 At least, for now.
-We already know that Epcot Forever will debut later this year, and it wouldn’t be particularly surprising if Disney’s Hollywood Studios received a refreshed (or totally new) show once Star Wars: Galaxy’s Edge opens.
+We already know that Epcot Forever will debut later this year, and it wouldn’t be particularly surprising if Disney’s Hollywood Studios received a refreshed (or totally new) show at some point in the not-too-distant future.
 The fireworks view is a big selling point of Toledo Steakhouse and Topolino’s Terrace, and right now, it’s a bit boring–even multiplied times two. (“Boring” is probably not how Walt Disney World would like its fireworks described!)

 The good news is that there’s nothing dull about the menu at Three Bridges Bar & Grill, and the restaurant itself offers an interesting and inviting setting.

 Granted, it’s mostly the open air views outside that are the highlight, but little touches like the light fixtures and variety of seating help elevate the interior.
 It’s also chic without being obnoxious (save perhaps for the frames over the faux fireplace).